wowitsjack/NumberOne-ChipRocker-RockChip/README.md

 ## Technical Overview

-The ChipRocker Wizard is designed with focus on making it easy to interface with RockChip devices.

-It orchestrates command-line executions to `rkflashtool`, ensuring accurate and efficient data transfers, and multi-part dumping operations.
+It orchestrates command-line executions to `rkflashtool`, eallowing for automated data read/writing, efficient data transfers, and multi-part dumping operations.

 **Note:** Ensure your device is in LOADER mode for flash I/O operations.